 Using Social Media to Win College Scholarships

-The postings of students on social media can be used to impress and win college scholarships!
+The postings of students on social media can be used to impress judges and win college scholarships!

 This post contains affiliate links and I may be compensated a tiny bit if you make a purchase after clicking on the links.
 Thank you for helping fund the Savor Summer College Scholarship!